aabbtree77/twinpeekz/README.md

 _The problem is, we do not have much choice in the "mature/popular static non-GC" language category.
 [Rust is not productive](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity), Zig is too low level.
 Ada, ATS, D, Nim have failed to attract masses, for a reason._

-_Odin/V/Kit/C3/Carbon/Jai are modern and designed by smart ambitious people, but they miss a punch line and any written software in them.
+_Odin/V/Kit/C3/Carbon/Jai are modern and designed by smart ambitious people, but they still miss a punch line.
 Add a bunch of more exotic options such as carp, ark, ion, quaint, myrddin, cyclone, nimskull, neut..._

 _Scroll below for some arguments around Nim which I consider to be one of the better options for 3D.
-The "static non-GC" space could also be just hopeless._

 ## Why OpenGL?